rules-proto-grpc/rules_proto_grpc/README.md

   bazel-genfiles/example/proto/cpp_thing_proto/example/proto/thing.pb.cc
 ```

-If we were only interested in the generated file artifacts, the `cpp_grpc_compile` rule would be fine.
+If we were only interested in the generated files, the `cpp_grpc_compile` rule would be fine.
 However, for
 convenience we'd rather have the outputs compiled into a C++ library.
 To do that, let's change the  rule from
 `cpp_proto_compile` to `cpp_proto_library`: